Local fields, iterated extensions, and Julia Sets: Introduction

-Our initial goal was to extend these results to all possible degrees $\ell \geq 2$.
-In the cases considered in~\cite{anderson-hamblen-poonen-walton}, we saw that for $v(c) \geq \nu_\infty$, the polynomial $f_c(z) = z^\ell -c$ has potential good reduction.
-We thought this might be related to the extension $K_\infty / K$, and that we could explain this relationship via the Berkovich Julia set of $f_c$.
-However, we found that when we consider all degrees $\ell \geq 2$, the story is a bit more complicated.
-Writing $\ell = Np^k$ with $(p,N) = 1$, we found a second important cutoff value:
+\end{itemize} Our initial goal was to extend these results to all possible degrees $\ell \geq 2$.
+In the cases considered in~\cite{anderson-hamblen-poonen-walton}, we observed that $v(c) \geq \nu_\infty$ if and only if the polynomial $f_c(z) = z^\ell -c$ has potential good reduction.
+Moreover, this valuation cutoff corresponds precisely to a change in the structure of the Berkovich Julia set: when $v(c) < \nu_\infty$, the Berkovich Julia set for $f_c$ is a Cantor set of Type I points, while for $v(c) \geq \nu_\infty$, it is a single type II point.
+We suspected this dichotomy might be related to the extension $K_\infty / K$, and that the Berkovich Julia set could explain this relationship.
+However, when we consider all degrees $\ell \geq 2$, the situation turns out to be more complicated.

-Note that $\nu_\infty \leq \nu_{\good}$, with equality when $p \nmid \ell$ or $p =\ell$ (exactly the cases considered in~\cite{anderson-hamblen-poonen-walton}).
-We find the following: \begin{itemize} \item For $v(c) < \nu_\infty$, the extension $K_\infty / K$ is finite.
-This can be explained by a description of the Berkovich Julia set for the polynomial $f_c$ as a Cantor set of Type I points, all of which lie in a finite extension of $K$. \item For $v(c) \geq \nu_{\good}$, the polynomial $f_c$ has potential good reduction.
-The Berkovich Julia set is a single Type II point, and the extension $[K_\infty:K]$ is infinite (and infinitely ramified). \item For $\nu_\infty \leq v(c) < \nu_{\good}$, the polynomial $f_c$ has persistent bad reduction, but the Berkovich Julia set is a Cantor set containing type II points and possibly type IV points, so it does not lie entirely in a finite extension of $K$.
-In this case, the extension $K_\infty / K$ is infinite. \end{itemize} We hope that this more dynamical viewpoint may allow future work on other interesting families of functions beyond the unicritical case.